 Diversity and Inclusion

-- Denver Health is a LGBTQ Center of Excellence.
+- LGBTQ+ Trainings and Education: Denver Health is a LGBTQ Center of Excellence.
 Throughout the year we also offer residents and faculty additional trainings related to transgender health care during our academic half days.
 Many of our Med-Peds faculty provide gender affirming care for kids and adults.

 - Membership in Campus Groups that Support and Celebrate Diversity: Our residents are active participants in the Diversity in Pediatrics Committee (DIPC), Minority and Allied Resident Council (MARC), and University of Colorado Organization for Racial and Ethnic Support (UCOLORES).

-- Our residents are mentors for the Denver Health’s pipeline program Healthcare Interest Program (HIP) and the University of Colorado School of Medicine’s First Up program for first generation students..
+- Mentorship for URiM Students: Our residents are mentors for the Denver Health’s pipeline program Healthcare Interest Program (HIP) and the University of Colorado School of Medicine’s First Up program for first generation students.

-- Along with our advocacy committee, we have led several initiatives to help our continuity clinic’s underserved community including: Annual Back to School Drive, Produce Prescription Program, Adopt a Refugee Family for Christmas event.
+- Resident-Led JEDAI Committee: Our JEDAI Committee leads several initiatives to help our continuity clinic’s underserved community including: Annual Back to School Drive, Produce Prescription Program, Adopt a Refugee Family for Christmas event.
 Our residents have received the APP CATCH grand and the NMPRA community service grant to support their work.

-- Our program participates in the University of Colorado’s Diversity Second Look Event and Toast to Diversity Gala in collaboration with the University of Colorado School for Medicine.
+- Celebrations of Diversity: Our program participates in the University of Colorado’s Diversity Second Look Event and Toast to Diversity Gala in collaboration with the University of Colorado School for Medicine.

 Please visit the following links to learn about diversity and